prakhargupt00/pandorabot/README.md

 # pandorabot
-pandorabot is a witty chatbot created using AIML
+pandorabot is a Tutorial chatbot created using AIML